Cork factory Tour at Novacortica – Algarve

 Our guide Caterina also taught us that making the wine- and champagne corks is a whole chain production.
 For example, at the Novacortica cork factory, they make the discs that make up the ground for the cork.
 If the cork is supposed to be used on a really nice bottle, they punch the whole cork in one move.

 After the discs are cut out, they are sorted depending on quality.
-Every part of the cork is used during production and there is no waste.
-After the cork discs are finished they are sent to another company where they will get their stamp and then they will be sent to yet another factory where the cork is put in the bottle.
+Every part of the cork is used during production, and there is no waste.
+After the cork discs are finished, they are sent to another company where they will get their stamp, and then they will be sent to yet another factory where the cork is put in the bottle.

 What about the lack of cork and why not reuse the corks

 The reason why is that it is not good for the environment.
 Cork has an elastic memory.
 That means that the cork will come back to its original shape if you boil it in water.
 That would make it easy to put the cork into a new bottle.
 The problem is that boiling the cork is not enough.
-To get rid of all the wine that has been in touch with the cork before, you would have to add chemicals to the cork.
+To get rid of all the wine that has been in contact with the cork before, you would have to add chemicals to the cork.
 And so it stops here – no reusing cork in bottles.
 But there are several things that you can do with your own wine corks.
 You can watch this video for inspiration!

 Our cork factory tour at Novacortica